ans-group/docs.ukfast.co.uk/source/security/threatmonitoring/alert-remediation-tips/secure-ciphers.md

 cp /etc/httpd/conf.d/ssl.conf /etc/httpd/conf.d/ssl.conf.backup
 ```

-Edit the Apache config file in `/etc/httpd/conf.d/ssl.conf` with your prefered editor.
+Edit the Apache config file in `/etc/httpd/conf.d/ssl.conf` with your preferred editor.

 ```bash
 vi /etc/httpd/conf.d/ssl.conf
 ```

 Comment any lines that start with any of the following.
-This will disable your old insecure cyphers:
+This will disable your old insecure ciphers:

 * `SSLCipherSuite`
 * `SSLProtocol`